Toronto home prices rise in May as sales jump 20%

 By Fergal Smith

-TORONTO, June 2 (Reuters) - Greater Toronto Area (GTA) home prices increased in May from April and sales rose sharply, adding to evidence that the housing market has turned a corner after being buffeted by higher borrowing costs.
+TORONTO, June 2 (Reuters) - Greater Toronto Area (GTA) home prices increased in May from April and sales rose sharply, adding to evidence that the housing market is recovering after a year-long slump, a factor that could support additional Bank of Canada rate hikes.

 "The supply of listings hasn't kept up with sales, so we have seen upward pressure on selling prices during the spring," said Jason Mercer, chief market analyst at TRREB.